harumuki/gyorgy.fleischmann.hu/_posts/2018-11-23-Cigarettes_After_Sex-Sunsetz.md

 Strangely there’s nobody else around
 So you open your dress and show me your tits
-On the swing set at the old playground and when you go away I still see you
+On the swing set at the old playground

+And when you go away I still see you
 With sunlight on your face in my rear-view

 Sunsets